Please Note: This post contains referral links and I may make a small commission at no additional cost to you

 Here is a brief list of what I was experiencing until my son went on medication at the age of 4:

 - In the grocery store, my son would have a meltdown when he heard the air-conditioner or furnace vents kick on

-- Why was no one else having to put bungee cords around their stereo systems because my son would listen to the word “no”
+- Why were other parents not having to put bungee cords around their stereo systems because my children refused to listen to the word “no”?

 - I would sit for hours outside his door at night trying to get him to sleep in his crib and bed by himself with no luck

 - His energetic personality had no fear and it concerned me so much and I was afraid he was going to get hurt

 Now, I was exhausted, feeling like a failure as a mom and starting to resent my son.

 What were we doing wrong?
 We changed his diet, tried different parenting techniques and chore charts.
 Yet, nothing was working!

 Failure was now at the forefront of my mind daily.

 Defeated, I called our pediatrician in tears for help.